 MEd in Clinical Dual Certification ECE & ECSE New England campus experience

-Program Overview Why get an early childhood and special education MEd on campus?
+Program Overview Why get an Master of Education (MEd) in Early Childhood and Early Childhood Special Education on campus?

-Pursue your passion for helping children develop essential skills by earning your Master of Education (MEd) in Early Childhood and Special Education from Southern New Hampshire University.
+Pursue your passion for helping children develop essential skills by earning your Master of Education (MEd) in Early Childhood and Early Childhood Special Education from Southern New Hampshire University.
 Successful completion of this program prepares you for New Hampshire state licensure in early childhood education (pre-K - grade 3) and early childhood special education (birth - age 8).

 Skills you'll learn: